-I am a Visiting Assistant Professor in the Department of Political Science at the University of Pittsburgh.
-My research focuses on the consequences of declining unionization for levels of political inequality in the American States.
+I am an Assistant Professor in the Department of Political Science at Saint Joseph's University.
+My research focuses on the consequences of declining unionization for political inequality in the American states.

 I received my Ph.D. from Indiana University in 2017.
 My dissertation, supervised by Dr. Gerald C. Wright, emphasizes labor's unique role in state politics as an interest group advocating for low-income people.
 The decline of labor in the states influences how citizens relate to government, but does so in some states, and for some people, more than others.

-My research interests include state politics and policy, inequality, political behavior, and representation.
-I am also interested in quantitative and experimental methodology, particularly data visualization, "big data," and estimating state level public opinion.
+My research interests include labor politics, state politics and policy, inequality, political behavior, and representation.
+I am also interested in quantitative and experimental methodology, particularly data visualization and estimating state level public opinion.

 A native of Providence, RI, I received a B.A. with honors from Providence College in 2010 (Go Friars!).